outmoded/hapijs.com/lib/tutorials/en_US/validation.md

 ### response.sample

 If performance is a concern, hapi can be configured to validate only a percentage of responses.
-This can be acheived with the `response.sample` property of the route `config`.
+This can be achieved with the `response.sample` property of the route `config`.

 ### response.status